Supporting Children and Families with Complex Needs

 Units:

-This unit describes the skills required to provide on the job coaching to colleagues.
-This unit has no parity with National Workplace Trainer standards, but reflects the situation in many workplaces where formal and informal on the job coaching is extremely common.
-It includes preparation for coaching, and provision of and follow-up of coaching.
-This unit applies to those working in generalist and specialist roles within the public sector.
-The skills and knowledge described in this unit must be applied within the legislative, regulatory and policy environment in which they are carried out.
-Organisational policies and procedures must be consulted and adhered to.
-Those undertaking this unit would work independently, performing complex tasks in a range of familiar contexts.
+This unit describes the performance outcomes, skills and knowledge required to provide on-the-job coaching to colleagues.
+This unit aligns to requirements in workplaces where formal and informal on-the-job coaching applies.
+This unit applies to those working in generalist and specialist roles within the public sector or similar organisational contexts.
+Those undertaking this unit work independently, performing complex tasks in a range of familiar contexts.

 This unit describes the skills and knowledge required to undertake supervisory and coordinating activities in work groups in health and community service organisations.
 Workers at this level are team leaders or managers responsible for coordinating and monitoring the activities and performance of work teams and other service providers.
 This unit applies to a range of leadership roles in health and community services workplaces.